boomcamp/WP-addressbook-plugin/README.md

 - Design layouts should be resposive, `styles` and `script` are both `enqueue` in wordpress `admin` and `public` website.

-- A custom form should be implemented in the design.
+- A custom form for CRUD operations should be implemented in the design.

 ### Functionality